Achilles tendon injury

 - Swelling that is present all the time and gets worse throughout the day with activity

-If you have experienced a sudden "pop" in the back of your calf or heel, you may have ruptured (torn) your Achilles tendon, a more serious condition than Achilles tendonitis — see your doctor immediately.
+If you have experienced a sudden "pop" in the back of your calf or heel, you may have ruptured (torn) your Achilles tendon, a more serious condition than Achilles tendinitis—see your doctor immediately.